fsoft72/liwe3-docs/docs/docs2rest/gui.md

 Then inside the square brackets you have to insert the **collection name** and optionally the **filter**, separated by the slash `/`.

-If the editor will have more than one column, you can specify the size in unit of 12th (as in Bootstrap or Material design) so that every line is created by 12 elements.
+If the editor will have more than one column to show the inputs and widgets, you can specify the size in unit of 12th (as in Bootstrap or Material design) so that every line is created by 12 elements.

 For example, if you want a column be as twice as big than the other, specify a ratio of 8:4 (the first column is 8, the second is 4, so the sum is 12 and first column is twice as big as the second).